drcrane/mockingwithalinker/README.md

 ## Test Driven Development

-The basic philosophy behind ***tdd*** is that a test will dictate how the code is written.
-When writing code only that which is required to satisfy the test should be written.
+The basic philosophy behind **tdd** is that code should only be written to satisfy the test.
+So it follows that when performing **tdd** tests should be written before any implementation, of course a test without an implementation to rely upon will not compile but that is ok because a test that does not compile is a failing test.
+The underlying aim of writing the test before the implementation is to ensure code coverage.
+Complete code coverage can sometimes be challenging without mocked functions.

-Ultimate ***tdd*** means to write the tests before writing any code at all: if the test will not compile then the test has failed.
+One way this can be accomplished is to write an application as a library, the tests and the application may then be linked with the library allowing the application executables and the tests to be created.

-## Replacing the Object Code at Link Time
+In **tdd** style implementation code should not be written unless there is a test to test it... but at least an API must be defined upon which a test can be written.

-The obvious thing to do is replace the code at link time, this is easy to accomplish and requires very little work:
+The portion of the library under development is intended to download some data from a server.
+The API for this component is defined in `service.h`.

-The library the application is using provides a simple function to get some data from an HTTP server:
+### Using the Library

 First the library must be initialised by calling `void * service_init();` Then use the returned context to request the data from the server